esallychang/BIOF521_Spring2022/_episodes/02-ReadMapping_Tutorial.md

 Of the 10% of reads that were filtered from the data set `SRR11955102`, why were most of them filtered?

 > ## Solution
-> It looks like most of the reads that ended up getting removed from either data set were removed were removed because they were too low quality (average Phred score < 32).
+> It looks like most of the reads that ended up getting removed from either data set were removed were removed because they were too low quality.
 > We can tell this by looking again at the `Filtering Result` section, and seeing that about 9.2% out of the roughly 10% of the reads removed were removed as `Reads with low quality`.
 {: .solution}